-- Would you like to have the best possible communication with your child?
+- Would you like to get rid of the yelling and replace it with a real connection with your child?

 All Manhattan classes are taught by Julie Ross M.A. and take place at 405 W. 57th Street #1F, New York, NY .
 All New York workshops are $700 per person or $1300 per couple.

 All Westchester classes are taught by Jill Holmes M.S. and take place at 8 Dawes Place, Larchmont, NY.
 All Westchester workshops are $625 per person or $1100 per couple.